Dungeons & Dragons Starter Set: Dungeons & Dragons vs. Rick and Morty

 Dungeons & Dragons vs. Rick and Morty was released on November 19, 2019.
 This box set includes a Rick and Morty themed adventure (The Lost Dungeon Of Rickedness: Big Rick Energy), a rulebook, five pre-generated character sheets inspired by characters in the show, a specially designed DM screen, and a set of dice.

 Jon Ryan, for IGN, wrote "it's clear that the team behind this crossover is incredibly invested in striking a great balance between paying homage to and reverently adapting the source material while also making the adventure accessible to new players (after all, isn’t it likely that left to his own devices Rick would just constantly kill all the characters he found boring?).
 The adventure booklet, in particular, will be a fun read for any DMs who are fans of the series, as it doesn’t just feature commentary from 'Rick' over the standard rule text (as in the rulebook), but rather, almost every room description, stat block, and random table are written from his perspective".

 Starter Set: Dragons of Stormwreck Isle

 In April 2022, the Starter Set: Dragons of Stomwreck Isle was announced at the D&D Direct livestream event; it was released on July 31, 2022.
 This starter set includes five pre-generated character sheets, an introductory rulebook, an adventure module and dice.
 It also includes digital tools and short onboarding videos which explain the fundamentals of Dungeons & Dragons.

+Starter Set: Heroes of the Borderlands

+As part of the 2024 revision to the 5th Edition ruleset, a new starter set titled Heroes of the Borderlands is scheduled for release in September 2025.
+It is inspired by the original The Keep on the Borderlands adventure and the set will include three booklets: Caves of Chaos, the Keep on the Borderlands, and the Wilderness.
+It will also include dice, eighteen maps, a combat tracker, "over 200 game cards that detail backgrounds, species, spells, equipment, magic items, monsters, NPCs", and "over 200 tokens".